wiloon/blog/content/post/archive-1/2014-12-10-creating-stylish-uibuttons.md

 [btn.layer insertSublayer:btnGradient atIndex:0];

 Starting on line 4 above, an NSArray is created with the initial and target gradient colors.
 Note that the corresponding RGB values must be divided by 255 before being supplied to the colorWithRed:green:blue:alpha: message and that an alpha value of 1.0 represents fully opaque while an alpha value of 0.0 represents fully transparent.
-Unfortunately, a full explanation of the "magic&#8221; above is beyond the scope of this tutorial, but the important thing to remember is to that you simply need to replace the RGB values with the begin/end values you want to use in your own custom gradient.
+Unfortunately, a full explanation of the "magic" above is beyond the scope of this tutorial, but the important thing to remember is to that you simply need to replace the RGB values with the begin/end values you want to use in your own custom gradient.

 If all went well, your menu should now look something like this: